jcoulter12/jcoulter12.github.io/index.markdown

 You can learn more about the Phoebe package by checking out its [github repository](https://github.com/mir-group/phoebe) or the [code release manuscript here](https://dx.doi.org/10.1088/2515-7639/ac86f6).
 In addition to method and software developement for transport through the Phoebe code, I study the impact of different scattering processes on thermal/electrical conductivities and thermoelectric properties.

+* In the past, I've spent time using these methods to characterize transport and scattering processes, primarily in topological semimetals.

 * I'm also currently collaborating with the Hughes group @ UIUC to functionalize xene materials to realize useful topological interfacial modes.
 [https://arxiv.org/abs/2203.15800](https://arxiv.org/abs/2203.15800)